 While costumes and parties are still abundant on October 31 and sweet treats are still part of the holiday, haunted attractions are harder to come by and no one goes door to door trick-or-treating on Halloween night.
 Still, many Japanese stores get into the spirit by selling colorful decorations and desserts, including some made with purple sweet potatoes and even a black burger at McDonald's in Tokyo.

-Despite its newfound popularity, not everyone in Japan enjoys Halloween.
+Halloween in Japan is mostly geared toward adults who want to dress in costume, but despite its newfound popularity, not everyone in Japan enjoys the holiday.
 Some Japanese see Halloween only as an opportunity for foreigners to dress in silly costumes and turn public trains into big parties, thereby disrupting commutes.

 Halloween Activities in Japan

-If you're in Japan in the fall, there are many fun Halloween events in Tokyo, Osaka, and Kanagawa.
-Celebrations are often held in shopping malls and theme parks in September and October.
-Events also include street parties, parades, flash mobs, zombie runs, and costume parties at bars.
-In the summer, the Japanese enjoy telling ghost stories and visiting haunted attractions.
+Events usually take place in shopping malls and amusement parks and include street parties, parades, flash mobs, zombie runs, and costume parties at bars.
+However, the Japanese celebrate their spooky season in August, which is when they usually enjoy telling ghost stories and visiting haunted attractions.

 Theme parks around Japan bring in some of the biggest crowds for Halloween thanks to their many diverse events:

 - Tokyo Disneyland: Events include a massive parade with more than 100 floats and performers, haunted attractions and performances, and dance parties with ghosts and goblins.
 At sundown, the parks' many characters transform into ghostly versions of themselves to haunt the streets.